Hero Image

 The model uses child centred, playful learning methods, developed alongside the refugee community.
 The curriculum is linked to the Ugandan ECD Framework and teachers are trained to incorporate free play and locally sourced materials.

-Frustrated at the existing international assessment tools, we created a new play-based assessment tool.
+Frustrated at the existing international assessment tools, we created a new Assessment for Play-based Early Childhood Education .
 This gives children the confidence to express themselves and demonstrate where they are at on their learning journey, through play.

 4. PARENT ENGAGEMENT

 Termly family fun days bring parents together to engage in play, highlighting its link to learning.
-With an ‘open door’ policy, parents are encouraged to join cluster sessions, often supporting teachers as volunteers.
+With an ‘open door’ policy, parents are encouraged to join cluster sessions, often supporting teachers as volunteers and 'Parent Champions'.

 5. UNIQUE TEACHER TRAINING